Danieleg82/vWAN-and-AVNM-For-Red-Blue/README.md

 So we can look at the AVNM-based use case mainly as to a facilitation in bypassing centralized FWs without the need of route tables' configuration or direct manually-built peerings between spokes of the same group.

-The possibility to leverage the *Security Admin Rules* - despite being conceptually different by network segregation - still offers the possibility to leverage this option as well for scenarios without centralized FW solutions.
+The possibility to leverage the *Security Admin Rules* still offers the possibility to leverage this option as well for scenarios without centralized FW solutions.

 In a next article, I'll show you how to use AVNM to achieve a similar connectivity pattern!